PDF & HTML Scraping Pipelines

 return None

-# In production, implement traverse calculation with bearing/distance to delta X/Y
+# In production, run the traverse calculation here: accumulate bearing/distance

 return {"type": "LineString", "coordinates": coords, "crs": target_crs}